l0neaadil/Python_projects/03_ARP_spoofer/README.md

 functions with a 1 in them mean that Scapy will send the specified packet and end after receiving 1 answer/response instead of continuing to listen for answers/responses.

-# Steps to create ARP Spoofer:

-- Find the mac address of target.
-- Create ARP response packet having
-    - destination mac & ip of target,
-	- source ip as spoof_ip and
-    - source mac of hacker machine.
-- Send ARP response to target
-- Finally, after spoofing re-set the ARP tables of the spoofed address to defaults.

 ### Note: